Goca7/book-club-full-stack-project/README.md

   - Reviews Section: Shows reviews from other members, including the reviewer's name, rating, and comment.
 Logged-in users can leave their own review.

-  - Related Books: At the bottom of the page, suggest similar or related books based on the genre or author.

   - Navigation Links: Quick links back to the book listings page or Home page

 ### User Profile Page